 Cybercrime and online fraud can happen to anyone; it's important to know where to turn if it happens to you.

-Cybercrime Support Network (CSN) is a 501(c)(3) nonprofit organization created to meet the challenges facing individuals and small businesses affected by cybercrime.
-As a public-private collaboration, CSN supports individuals and small businesses through FightCybercrime.org, a resource database for those affected by cybercrime and online fraud, and ScamSpotter.org, a website to help identify scams and stop fraudsters.
+Cybercrime Support Network (CSN) is a nonprofit organization created to meet the challenges facing individuals and small businesses affected by cybercrime.
+CSN supports individuals and small businesses through FightCybercrime.org, a resource database for those affected by cybercrime and online fraud, and ScamSpotter.org, a website to help identify scams and stop fraudsters.

-FightCybercrime.org is the first nationwide initiative developed to help cybercrime victims through a process of “Recognize, Report, and Recover” after an incident occurs.
-Additionally, the organization offers focused cybercrime advice for targeted populations including the military & veteran community, children, teens and young adults, and older adults and caregivers.
+FightCybercrime.org helps cybercrime victims through a process of “Recognize, Report, and Recover” after an incident occurs.
 To support individuals impacted by romance imposter scams, Cybercrime Support Network offers a free, confidential Peer Support Program for romance scam survivors.

 What exactly is cybercrime?

 Cybercrime is any activity that uses the internet to access, transmit, or manipulate data for illegal purposes.
 This includes the fraudulent representation of oneself for financial gain, personal gain, or with malicious intent.

 - If an offer or opportunity seems too good to be true, it's probably a scam.